OxBRCInformatics/labkey_subject_centric_ui/README.md

 ## Building the project

+**Important**
+Currently this project MUST be built using node < v7.
+The easiest way to acheive this is to use [NVM](https://github.com/creationix/nvm).

 The build process does a few things:

 1. Compiles your ES6 JavaScript into a single ES5-compatible file in the web resources directory (this is what you reference in your HTML).